Siddhartha15/Siddu-Coin/README.md

 * Simulated mining and other concepts like proof of work too...

-* Run `npm install` to install the dependencies and `node main.jss` for terminal based application.
+* Run `npm install` to install the dependencies and `node main.js` for terminal based application.